 Student Activity Fee

-The student activity fee is used to fund various organizations benefiting students, such as the Student Center, Student Publications, and student‐run organizations.
+The student activity fee is used to fund various organizations benefiting students, such as Student Life, The Inkwell, and student‐run organizations.
 The student activity fee is administered through the Student Government Association.

 The Athletic fee contributes to the operating costs of maintaining a quality Division II athletic program that is also NCAA and Title IX compliant.

 Recreation Center Fee